MicrosoftLearning/AI-102-AIEngineer/Instructions/12-qna-maker.md

 3. Select **&#65291; Add alternative phrasing** and type `How can I demonstrate my Microsoft technology skills?`.
 4. In the **Answer** box, type `The Microsoft Certified Professional program enables you to validate and prove your skills with Microsoft technologies.`

-    In some cases, it makes sense to enable the user to follow up on answer to create a *multi-turn* conversation that enables the user to iteratively refine the question to get to the answer they need.
+    In some cases, it makes sense to enable the user to follow up on answer to create a *multi-turn* conversation that enables the user to iteratively refine the question to get to the anseer they need.

 5. Under the answer you entered for the certification question, select **&#65291; Add follow-up prompt**.
 6. In the **Follow-up Prompt** dialog box, enter the following settings: